 There is no sound like the thick silence of a home after a long hospital stay.
 For many families in Ontario, the delight of “discharge day” comes with a nagging pang of anxiety that arrives suddenly and intensely: How are we going to actually make this transition happen at home?

-We soon discovered that the gap between “hospital patient” and “home healer” is not just a matter of time—it’s a matter of environment.
+We soon realized that the transition from being a hospital patient to a home healer is not solely determined by time, but also by the environment.
 Here’s how a single strategic decision altered our whole recovery trajectory.

 The “Hospital-to-Home” Gap

-Hospitals are built for clinical efficiency, with beds that tilt and lift and roll at the push of a button.
+Hospitals are designed for clinical efficiency, featuring beds that can tilt, lift, and roll with the push of a button.
 Take away those tools, and the physical burden on both patient and caregiver essentially doubles overnight.

 The first 24 hours we struggled against a mountain of pillows to achieve the 30-degree incline suggested by doctors for his breathing.
 By the second night, my back ached from picking him up and he was about at his wits’ end.
 He required the comforts of our living room, which we knew were the healers of his illness in a hospital.